 - Learning Search: Learning Search is powered by Cornerstone’s newest search engine.
 This engine indexes and intelligently surfaces training based on a number of variables, powered by the user’s search string.
 It is designed to surface relevant training in an expeditious manner.

-- Global Search: Global Search is powered by Cornerstone's original search engine.
+- Traditional Search: Traditional Search is powered by Cornerstone's original search engine.
 This engine contains a predetermined ranking model which recommends training based on a combination of title, description, and other matches also driven by the user’s search string.
-Global Search returns predictive results as users type, which is powered by the engine of Learning Search.
+Traditional Search returns predictive results as users type, which is powered by the engine of Learning Search.

 Each search engine carries its own ranking protocol which may cause results to return in a different order.